GBHyland/APS-Process-Workflow-intermediate/reimbursement-claims-process.md

 7. Your Customer Search task should appear.
 Click on it to perform the task.

 ### Lab 4.
 Create a Form Outcome with Exclusive Pathing
+1	Access the App Designer tile from the homepage of the Activiti App (Process Services).
+2	Enter your New Claims process in edit mode by selecting the edit icon when hovering your mouse over its tile.
+3	Select the Display DB Values task and open the Referenced Form in edit mode.
+4	Add an Outcome to the Review Form:
+    1. Select the Outcomes tab from the top of the form.
+    2. Select the Use form outcomes for this form radio button.
+    3. Under Possible outcomes, enter a new outcome in the provided field: Proceed.
+    4. Press the Add outcome button and enter another outcome: Back.
+        1. Note: Do not press the add outcome button again or you will add a third option.
+    5. Press the Save button and close the form.
+5	Remove the End event and the line connecting to it by selecting each one and clicking the trash can icon that appears.
+6	Add an Exclusive Gateway task to the process found under the Gateways drop down.
+7	Connect the gateway task to the Display DB Values task.
+8. Select the Sequence flow line that routes back to the Customer Search task.
+Click the value to open the Sequence flow condition popup window.
+    1. Select Simple as the condition type.
+    2. Select Form outcome as the Depends on selector.
+    3. In the first dropdown menu, select the form that you added the form outcome to: the Display GB Value form.
+    4. In the second dropdown menu, select equal.
+    5. In the last dropdown menu, select Back.
+    6. Select the Save button on the popup window.
+9. Select the exclusive gateway event, then select the User Task icon to create a new user task stemming from the gateway event.
+10. Select the Sequence flow line that ends at the User Task.
+In the bottom configuration panel, check the check box for the Default flow attribute.
+This will signify that the default traffic will go this route.
+11. Select the new user task and give it a name of: Create Claim.
+12. Select the Referenced form attribute from the bottom configuration panel, open the referenced form popup window and choose the New Form button.
+13. Give the form a name of: New Claim and select the New Claim button.
+15	In the form editor, perform the following steps to create a new claim form:
+    1. Add a Header object to the page and select the pencil icon to go into edit mode.
+Give it a label of Customer Information: Close the edit popup.
+    2. Add a Display Value object into the Customer Information Header object.
+Give it the following configuration:
+        1. Label: First Name:
+        2. Select the Variable button.
+        3. In the drop-down menu select the cFirstName variable.
+        4. Close the edit popup window.
+    3. Add a Display Value object into the Customer Information Header object.
+Give it the following configuration:
+        1. Label: Last Name:
+        2. Select the Variable button.
+        3. In the drop-down menu select the cLastName variable.
+        4. Close the edit popup window.
+    4. Add a Display Value object into the Customer Information Header object.
+Give it the following configuration:
+        1. Label: Address:
+        2. Select the Variable button.
+        3. In the drop-down menu select the cAddress variable.
+        4. Close the edit popup window.
+    5. Add a Display Value object into the Customer Information Header object.
+Give it the following configuration:
+        1. Label: City:
+        2. Select the Variable button.
+        3. In the drop-down menu select the cCity variable.
+        4. Close the edit popup window.
+    6. Add a Display Value object into the Customer Information Header object.
+Give it the following configuration:
+        1. Label: State:
+        2. Select the Variable button.
+        3. In the drop-down menu select the cState variable.
+        4. Close the edit popup window.
+    7. Add a Display Value object into the Customer Information Header object.
+Give it the following configuration:
+        1. Label: Zip Code:
+        2. Select the Variable button.
+        3. In the drop-down menu select the cZip variable.
+        4. Close the edit popup window.
+    8. Add another Header object to the page and select the pencil icon to go into edit mode.
+Give it a label of Claim Information: Close the edit popup.
+        1. Add a Date object to the Claim Information header and go into edit mode.
+Give it the following configuration:
+        2. Label: Incident Date:
+        3. Required: checked
+        4. Select the Advanced tab.
+        5. Enter MM-DD-YYYY into the Date display format field.
+        6. Close the edit prompt.
+    9. Add a Dropdown object to the Header and go into edit mode.
+Give it the following configuration:
+        1. Label: Incident Type:
+        2. Required: checked
+        3. Select the Options tab.
+Enter the following configuration.